valbuild/val/README.md

 # 🐉 HERE BE DRAGONS 🐉

-Val is PRE-ALPHA - MOST features are broken and in state of flux.
+Val is ALPHA - MOST features are broken and in state of flux.

-This is released only for **INTERNAL** **TESTING** PURPOSES.

 # Information

-Currently only the next integration is supported.
+Currently only the Next.js integration is implemented.

-Head over to the [README](./packages/next/README.md) to learn how to try out Val in your NextJS project.
+Head over to the [README](./packages/next/README.md) to learn how to try out Val in your Next.js project.